carlosmduque/vertex-model-python/README.md

 ## Introduction

 The `vertexmodelpy` module is a pure Python implementation of the vertex model originally introduced by [Farhadifar et al.](https://www.sciencedirect.com/science/article/pii/S0960982207023342).
 This model is commonly used to simulate the mechanics of epithelia.
 Currently, this implementation supports tissue packings with open and free-to-deform boundaries.
-Future releases will include periodic boundary conditions (PBC) and the ability to simulate shear stress.
+Future releases might include periodic boundary conditions (PBC) and the ability to simulate shear stress.

 ## Installation